RayDimn/Risk_Of_Rain_2_Expand/README.md

   * Archaic Wisp
   * **And more...**

-The **Aurelionite** is now a proper boss fight, having new set of attacks and diferent phases during the fight, but it also gives you different rewards and a bonus as well after defeating it.
+The **Aurelionite** is now a proper boss fight, having a new set of attacks and different phases during the fight, it's harder but it also gives you different rewards and a bonus that lasts during the entire run after defeating it.

 ![Items](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/ItemsBanner.gif)